OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 # Overview

-To implement Prebid SSO, the DSP must:
+To implement PAF, the DSP must:
 1. expose a new *Identity endpoint*
 2. extend its existing API for handing Transmissions of Prebid SSO Data.

 # The Identity endpoint

-To be part of the Prebid SSO network, a DSP must provide an Identity Endpoint for providing:
+To be part of the Prebid SSO network, a DSP must expose an Identity Endpoint for providing:
 * The name of the DSP;
 * The Prebid SSO version that it handles;